mesosphere-backup/dcos-vagrant/README.md

 1. Deploy DCOS

-   Specify which machines to deploy:
+   Specify which machines to deploy.
+For example (requires 5.5GB free memory):

    ```bash
    vagrant up m1 a1 p1 boot